snpsuen/Kubernetes_CDN_VOD_Streaming/README.md

 The pods run on a customised nginx docker image, snpsuen/nginx-hls:v01 with two specific features or "toppings" baked in.

-1. ffmeg is required to provision the streaming contents of a given video media file.
+First the ffmeg package is required to provision the streaming contents of a given video media file.
 ```
 apt intstall ffmeg
 ```

-2. A user defined nginx config file is put in place to specify how the nginx web server should run at the CDN origin.
-In parituclar, the server is configured to support the hosting of the relevant MIME types for HLS streaming contents.
+Next, a user defined nginx config file is put in place to specify how the nginx web server should run at the CDN origin.
+In parituclar, the server is configured to support the hosting of the MIME types for HLS streaming contents.
 ```
 server {
     listen 8000;